 Examples of accruals journals are

-a) Sales were mad during the month but a sales invoice of £1000has not been issued, a journal is required to correct the accounts.
+a) Sales were made during the month, but a sales invoice of £1000 has not been issued, a journal is required to correct the accounts.

 b) Goods to the value of £60 have been received and sold to a customer (cost of sale), at the period end the purchase invoice has not been received.